dmontecino/SMARTeR/README.md

 saved in your working directory.
 To add the attribute to your data model, open the Conservation Area, open the Data Model, find the "Merge Data Model" button in the bottom left and select the "species_smarter_attribute.xml" file.
-Add the attribute to the Category or Categories (search for the attribute usig the key provided in 'species_attribute_key').
+Add the attribute to the Category or Categories (search for the attribute using the key provided in the 'species_attribute_key' argument of the function).

 # Convert your Configurable Model to a flat table: